luuksommers/SBQueueManager/readme.md

 ## Service Bus Queue Manager

-One thing the Service Bus for Windows Server 1.0 lacks is a good manager to create and delete queues.
-This tool aims to provide that functionality by simply changing the connection string in the .config file.
+One thing the Service Bus for Windows Server lacks is a good manager to create and delete queues and topics.
+This tool aims to provide that functionality by simply changing the connection string in the .config file, or running it and change it runtime.

 ![Image of the Service Bus Queue Manager](https://lh3.googleusercontent.com/-mpoQtHKVseU/UaUAEvZssBI/AAAAAAABPFI/NIdNyuUcqW0/w634-h418-no/Queue_Manager.png)

 ## Usage

-Download the source and compile it in Visual Studio 2012.
-Binaries will be available when the product has reached ALPHA status.
+Download the source and compile it in Visual Studio 2013.

 ## Current status